|By Doug Moore, St. Louis Post-Dispatch|

 But it follows at least 50 other similar suits across the country where gay couples are fighting to get their relationships legally recognized.

 "Opponents can't say federal courts are meddling in state affairs," Magarian said.

-And going through the court system will be an easier route than trying to get the state's conservative legislators in Jefferson City to put it before voters, he said.
+And going through the court system will be an easier route than trying to get the state's conservative legislators in

 The sponsors of the bill admit it will likely go nowhere, but say it sends a message to Nixon that he is out of step with the rest of the state.

 In June, the

 Nixon said that he made his ruling because state tax law is linked to federal tax law.
 He stopped short of saying he supported same-sex marriage.

 When the ban in